 ASL& 221 American Sign Language IV • 5 Cr.

 Reviews and expands basic first-year ASL skills.
 Students increase their understanding of ASL grammar, expand vocabulary, and improve productive and receptive language skills within a cultural context.
-Prerequisite: ASL& 123 (prev ASL 103) with a C- or better or permission of instructor.
+Recommended: ASL& 123 (prev ASL 103) with a C- or better or permission of instructor.

 After completing this class, students should be able to: